princenyeche/BOP/tutorial.md

 The below documentation outlines, the basic use cases of the App and how you can perform various operations.
 The feature includes the below

 ## Features
-* Bulk creating Jira users or Jira Service Desk users
+* Bulk creating Jira users or Jira Service Management customer users
 * Bulk creation of Groups
 * Bulk deletion of Groups
 * Bulk Add users to groups (multiple users & groups)
 * Bulk remove users from groups (multiple users & groups)
 * Bulk delete Projects
 * Bulk change Project leads
-* Bulk delete issues [experimental]
+* Bulk delete issues

 ## Use cases
 ### Cloud to Cloud Import of Users